raminstad/job_analysis/README.md

 # Exploratory data analysis
 * [The notebook for data exploratory data analysis](https://github.com/raminstad/job_analysis/blob/main/EDA.ipynb)
 ## NLP and word cloud
-* In order to visualizew a wordcloud plot, I had to use the Nltk libraary to clean the text for job description
+* In order to visualize a wordCloud plot, I had to use the Nltk library to clean the text for job description
-* The methods for text cleaning were : expanding contractions, stop words removal,lemmatization
+* The methods for text cleaning were : expanding contractions, stop words removal, and lemmatization
-* Wordcloud plot to visualize the most frequent words
+* WordCloud plot to visualize the most frequent words
 ![download (1)](https://user-images.githubusercontent.com/79353291/153083567-b871596e-48cd-47dd-9ec8-fd2feea91171.png)

 ## Folium